MagneticSimulation/MicroMagnetic.jl/README.md

 #### Mirror Site
 [![GitLab Mirror](https://img.shields.io/badge/mirror-gitlab-blue?style=flat-square&logo=gitlab)](https://magneticsimulation.gitlab.io/MicroMagnetic.jl/)

+### QQ group support
+We have a QQ group.
+If you have any questions related to Micromagnetic.jl, please join the QQ group (1065654259).

 ## Installation

 Install MicroMagnetic is straightforward as long as Julia (<http://julialang.org/downloads/>) is installed, and it is equally easy in Windows, Linux and Mac.